We receive advertising fees from the brands we review that affect ranking.

 • The “Closed-Won” Handoff: Once we win a deal, a workflow updates the contact to “Customer” status and starts their onboarding sequence.

-• The Janitor: We have workflows that flag missing data or mark contacts as inactive so the list stays clean.
+• The Janitor: We have workflows that flag missing data or mark contacts as inactive to keep the list clean.

 Even after being “automation-heavy” for half a year, I haven’t even come close to the 50-workflow limit.
 For a small team, it’s a very generous ceiling.